What We're Building

 - Google Sheets — append extracted data

-The extract request:
+The extraction request:

 // HTTP Request: Extract Data